Hennessy Bottle Catalogue (last updated: Nov 10, 2024)

 3e.
 VSOP wide tapered bottles, liqueur cognac and fine champagne (from 1989)

 3f.
-VSOP wide tapered bottles, just VSOP, black caps, Hennessy emblem embossed on the glass (design by Chris Bangler, from 2012)
+VSOP wide tapered bottles, new design by Chris Bangler: somewhat longer neck and higher shoulder, Hennessy emblem embossed on the glass (design from 2012)

 3g.
 VSOP new look 2023